-Also under the direction of the Athletic Department is the Pep Squad of cheerleaders and yell leaders.
-Tryouts are held annually in the spring and interested persons should contact the Director of Athletics.
+Also under the direction of the Athletic Department is the Cheerleading Program.
+Tryouts are held annually in the spring and interested persons should contact the Director of Athletics at (909) 384-8640.

 Bookstore

 The Bookstore, located in the Campus Center, sells textbooks, general books, a wide variety of supplies, sportswear, accessories, snacks, novelty items, and bus passes.
 Bookstore hours vary throughout the semester.
 Call (909) 384-4435 or visit our website at www.sbvcbookstore.com for additional information.